 The SEN Code of Practice (2015) is the legal document which describes how schools should support children with SEN. According to that document:

 A pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age

 Some children may have a disability, a diagnosis of ASD, a sensory difficulty or a medical problem but these children are not included on the SEN register unless there is a learning difficulty.

 Bullying of children with SEND

 As a school, we have a policy of zero tolerance towards bullying of any nature.
 We recognise that bullying of children with SEND is particularly sensitive, especially when the children either are not aware, they are being bullied or they struggle to communicate their experiences.
-The playground and school are always patrolled during playtimes and lunchtimes and members of staff – often the class teachers and members of the senior leadership team – are always available to listen and intervene where there is any suggestion of bullying.
+The playground and school are always supervised during playtimes and lunchtimes and members of staff are always available to listen and intervene where there is any suggestion of bullying.
 We also utilise this opportunity to support children with their play and social skills.

 We teach children how to respond to situations where someone is being treated unkindly, including situations which might be bullying.
 We emphasise as part of our core values that supporting children in these situations is everyone’s responsibility and encourage them to come forwards if they think another child is being bullied.
 We will also investigate complaints of bullying from parents.

 Identifying children with SEN and assessing their needs

 Parents, class teachers and teaching assistants are all involved in identifying children’s learning needs.
 All teachers regularly talk to the parents of the children they teach and keep them informed about any concerns.
 Concerns may also be raised at termly pupil progress meetings when teachers and senior leaders sit together and identify children whose progress is disappointing.